BRGOVIND/mineBro/README.md

 ```

 `/minebro status` reports whether the current provider is reachable and (for cloud/custom
-providers) whether an API key is configured. `/minebro models` lists models the provider
+providers) whether an API key is configured.
-reports, when it supports discovery - a provider that doesn't is not a problem, since any
-model name can always be entered directly in the config file.
+`/minebro models` lists models the provider reports, when it supports discovery - a provider that doesn't is not a problem, since any model name can always be entered directly in the config file.

 MineBro is not limited to a fixed list of "supported" cloud vendors - it supports its two
-built-in adapters (Ollama, and any server implementing the OpenAI-compatible shape above)
+built-in adapters (Ollama, and any server implementing the OpenAI-compatible shape above) thats what it was made for first,
 through configuration, without source changes.
 It does not claim to support arbitrary,
 differently-shaped APIs (e.g. Anthropic's or Google's own message formats) unless a dedicated
 adapter for them is actually implemented.

-## Usage
+## Usage ( Use it well, I'd still recommend playing the game urself )

 | Command | Description |
 |---|---|